 It is also worth noting that the first Ford Model T, rolling off the line in 1908, was not exactly cheap.
 Certainly not the least expensive auto of that year.
 In fact, some earlier Ford models had actually cost less, such as the four-cylinder Model N, selling for just $600 in 1906-07.
 On the other hand, a two-cylinder Model F in 1904 ran a hefty $1,100.
 The six-cylinder Model K sold for a mighty $2,800 during its 1905-08 production period; hardly what we think of as a car for everyman, by any means.

-"Of the 109 models produced in 1908 by companies holding membership in the Association of Licensed Automobile Manufacturers, reported Automotive Transportation: Trends Z& Problems, only three sold for less than $1,000."
+"Of the 109 models produced in 1908 by companies holding membership in the Association of Licensed Automobile Manufacturers, reported Automotive Transportation: Trends & Problems, only three sold for less than $1,000."

 Ford did have lower-cost competitors.
 The Brush runabout, for example, sold for $500 between 1907 and 1912, with its solid tires and chain drive.
 Easily-satisfied shoppers might choose to pay a mere $375 for an Orient Buckboard, whose name implies its primitive persona and likely ride quality.

 By 1915, though, the Model T would be selling for less than $400 – largely by virtue of vastly-improved manufacturing efficiency.
-The T of the Teens was clearly on its way to coming close than most observers had imagined to becoming truly a "people's car."
+The T of the Teens was clearly on its way to becoming truly a "people's car," coming closer than most observers had imagined.

 To help promote sales, Ford in 1914 offered a rebate to buyers if more than 300,000 cars would be sold between August 1914 and August 1915.
 The actual amount paid turned out to be $50.